The messaging team at BIGO found themselves overwhelmed by the massive amounts of data when using Kafka.

 Read-write separation.
 In BookKeeper, reads and writes are separated, which gives full play to sequential I/O. This is more friendly to HDDs.
 Furthermore, there is no limitation on the number of topics that a bookie can support.

-After the team saw the power and reliability of Apache Pulsar, they commenced further exploring Pulsar by running a series of tests in December 2019.
+After the team saw first hand the power and reliability of Apache Pulsar, they commenced further exploring Pulsar by running a series of tests in December 2019.
 “We were using HDDs at that time and no SSDs.
 At the beginning, we had some performance issues in these tests,” Wu said.
 “Fortunately, with the help of StreamNative, we brought the performance and stability of brokers and BookKeeper to another level.”
-Founded by the original developers of Apache Pulsar and Apache BookKeeper, StreamNative builds a cloud-native event streaming platform that enables enterprises to easily access data as real-time event streams.
+Founded by the original creators of Apache Pulsar and Apache BookKeeper, StreamNative builds a cloud-native event streaming platform that enables enterprises to easily access data as real-time event streams.